jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

       (iii) any function, duty, or power is conferred or imposed on that committee or subcommittee by any enactment; or (iv) that committee or subcommittee is empowered to exercise or perform, on behalf of any local authority or any committee of any local authority, any function, duty, or power conferred or imposed on any local authority, or on any committee of any local authority, by or under any enactment or bylaw
   - **minutes** , in relation to any meeting of any local authority, means any minutes or other record of the proceedings of any such meeting.
-(1A) Despite subsection (1), meeting, in relation to a local authority that is a board of inquiry, special tribunal, or freshwater hearings panel given authority to conduct hearings under section 149J or 202 or clause 58 of Schedule 1 of the Resource Management Act 1991 is limited to any hearing that—
-  (a) the board or tribunal holds under section 149L or 206 of the Resource Management Act 1991; and (b) the freshwater hearings panel holds under clause 39 of Schedule 1 of that Act.
+(1A) Despite subsection (1), meeting, in relation to a local authority that is a board of inquiry or special tribunal given authority to conduct hearings under section 367 and clause 75 of Schedule 10 of the Natural and Built Environment Act 2023, is limited to any hearing that the board or tribunal holds under either of those provisions of that Act.
 (2) For the avoidance of doubt, it is hereby declared that any meeting of a local authority or of any committee or subcommittee of a local authority, at which no resolutions or decisions are made is not a meeting for the purposes of this Part.

 ### 45A Application of this Part to certain local authorities
 The only provisions of this Part that apply to the following local authorities are sections 48 and 53:
-  (a) a board of inquiry given authority to conduct hearings under section 149J of the Resource Management Act 1991; and (b) a special tribunal given authority to conduct hearings under section 202 of the Resource Management Act 1991; and (c) a freshwater hearings panel given authority to conduct hearings under clause 58 of Schedule 1 of the Resource Management Act 1991.
+  (a) a board of inquiry given authority to conduct hearings under clause 75 of Schedule 10 of the Natural and Built Environment Act 2023; and
+  (b) a special tribunal given authority to conduct hearings under section 367 of the Natural and Built Environment Act 2023; and
+  (c)

 ### 46 Meetings of local authorities to be publicly notified
 (1) Subject to subsection (2), every local authority shall, not more than 14 days and not less than 5 days before the end of every month, cause to be publicly notified a list of all meetings of that local authority scheduled to be held in the following month, together with the dates on which, and the times and places at which, those meetings are to be held.